 Stop for a coffee downstairs in the museum at Woolworth’s Cafe, a recreation of the original Greensboro location that was the site of sit-ins during the Civil Rights movement.

 Thrill-seekers looking for an adrenaline fix on their Richmond vacation will want to head right for Kings Dominion.
-This amusement park will get your heart pounding on corkscrew coasters with devastating drops.
+One of the most popular day trips from Richmond, VA, this amusement park will get your heart pounding on corkscrew coasters with devastating drops.
 Or, opt for a relaxed theme park experience with classic rides like the merry-go-rounds and Ferris wheels.
 Kings Dominion has an attraction for everyone.

 Smell fried dough and popcorn wafting toward you and hear giggles and shrieks of joy from little ones on the Great Pumpkin Coaster.
 If you’re ready to kick the intensity up a few notches, strap into Delirium and be cartwheeled through the air as you swing back and forth.
 Or tackle the twists of the Dominator.